tylerg509/Typescript-Basics/ReadMe.md

 c) When we want a variable to have a type that can't be inferred (see variables.ts)

 AVOID TYPE ANY AT ALL COSTS = defeats purpose of ts.

+Type annotations for functions = code we add to tell TS what type of arguments and functions will receive and What type of values it will return

+Type inference for functiosn = TS tried to figure out what type of value a funciton will return only